Browse Journals and Peer-Reviewed Series

 The University of Western Ontario Medical Journal has moved to OJS.

 The Western Journal of Legal Studies is a student-run, online, open access law review focusing on contributions to Canadian law and international law that are novel, non-obvious, and useful.
-We welcome diverse and historically underrepresented perspectives.

 Western Papers in Linguistics / Cahiers linguistiques de Western (Linguistics Program)